shigekazukoya/CSharpMcpServer/README.md

 - [Rss](Servers/Rss/README.md) - Processes RSS feeds

 - [CreateMcpServer](Servers/CreateMcpServer/README.md) - Tool for creating MCP server projects

-## Usage

-Each tool is implemented as an independent dotnet project and can be built and used separately.
-For detailed usage instructions, please refer to the Servers/README of each tool.

 ## License
 This project is licensed under the [MIT License](LICENSE.txt).